manang/internet-drafts/draft-auge-dmm-hicn-mobility-deployment-options.md

 Information-Centric Networking (ICN) architectures.

-The focus of this document is on the latter category of solutions and more precisely on the hICN-AMM proposal in {{I-D.auge-dmm-hicn-mobility}}, that aims at a simplified anchorless mobility management through Hybrid ICN (hICN), a fully-fledged ICN architecture in IPv6 {{?I-D.muscariello-intarea-hicn}}.
+The focus of this document is on the latter category of solutions and more precisely on the hICN-AMM proposal in {{?I-D.auge-dmm-hicn-mobility}}, that aims at a simplified anchorless mobility management through Hybrid ICN (hICN), a fully-fledged ICN architecture in IPv6 {{?I-D.muscariello-intarea-hicn}}.